-As of December 31, 2021, we had cash and marketable securities held in the trust account of \$116,725,166 (including approximately \$166 of income from investments held in trust account) consisting of U.S. government securities with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act of 1940, as amended which invest only in direct U.S. government treasury obligations.
-Interest income on the balance in the trust account may be used by us to pay taxes.
-Through December 31, 2021, we did not withdraw any interest income from the trust account to pay our tax obligations.
-The prepaid balance of \$770,000 primarily consist of prepaid directors and officers insurance attributed to our two-year policy.
+As of December 31, 2022 and 2021, we had cash and marketable securities held in the trust account of \$118,193,123 and \$116,725,166 (including approximately \$1,682,956 and \$163 of income from investments held in trust account), respectively, consisting of U.S. government securities with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act of 1940, as amended which invest only in direct U.S. government treasury obligations.
+Investment and interest income on the balance in the trust account may be used by us to pay taxes.
+Through December 31, 2022, we withdrew \$215,000 of investment income from the trust account to pay our income and franchise tax obligations.
+The prepaid balance of \$391,443 primarily consists of prepaid directors and officers insurance attributed to our two-year policy.

-For the period from February 22, 2021 (inception) through December 31, 2021, cash provided by operating activities was \$33,043.
-The net loss of \$29,535 was primarily attributed to formation and operating costs.
-Changes in operating assets and liabilities provided \$62,744 of cash for operating activities.
+For the year ended 2022, cash used in operating activities was \$1,858,152, primarily related to operating costs, payables and income taxes paid.
+For the period from Inception through December 31, 2021, cash provided by operating activities was \$33,043, primarily related to deference of formation and operating costs.
+Changes in operating assets and liabilities used \$46,804 of cash for operating activities for the year ended 2022.
+Changes in operating assets and liabilities provided \$62,744 of cash for operating activities for the period from Inception through December 31, 2021.

-We intend to use substantially all of the funds held in the trust account, including any amounts representing interest earned on the trust account (less deferred underwriting commissions and income taxes payable), to complete our initial business combination.
+We intend to use substantially all of the funds held in the trust account, including any amounts representing income earned on the trust account (less deferred underwriting commissions and taxes payable), to complete our initial business combination.
 To the extent that our capital stock or debt is used, in whole or in part, as consideration to complete our business combination, the remaining proceeds held in the trust account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.